See if You Qualify For a IVC Filter Class Action Lawsuit

 Fuller though became concerned about the overall safety of the device herself and wound up refusing to support the company’s subsequent efforts to get FDA clearance.
 In a disturbing twist however the company’s re-submitted application form bears her signature although she told an investigative team from NBC news that she never signed the form.

-Since 2005 the FDA has received more than 1,000 reports of IVC filter complications involving various manufacturers.
+Since 2005 the FDA has received more than 1,000 reports of IVC (Inferior Vena Cava) filter complications involving various manufacturers.
 Since they’ve been the subject of the most lawsuits, Bard has understandably been out front in trying to have these suits dismissed.